yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 ## Problem Statement, User Stories and Acceptance Criteria (max 6 pages)
-Your project plan should begin with a 2-6 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
-Provide a clear description of the feature or features you are proposing.
-It must include an analysis of the stakeholders, the value tensions, and the values of the proposed features.
-You must identify at least 2-3 stakeholders and 3-5 values for all the features you propose.
+Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in StackOverflow do your (proposed) features solve?
+Provide a clear description of the feature(s) you are proposing.
+Include an analysis of the stakeholders, the values, and any value tensions.

+Given the problem statement, develop 3 user stories to describe your proposed features(s) and 1-2 user stories for value tensions (if any).
+User stories are high-level requirements specified in the following format "As a < stakeholder >, I want < some goal > so that < some reason >.".
+Similarly value tensions can be written in the following format "As a < stakeholder >, I would not like to see < some goal > because < some negative consequence or reason > ".

 For example, if you are proposing a feature to post anonymously then you must clearly describe the rationale for choosing this feature, who would be the stakeholders affected by such a feature and discuss the value tensions this feature resolves.
 You should use the VSD analysis process to inform your analysis.

-Given the problem statement, develop 4-6 user stories.
-User stories are high-level requirements specified in the following format  "As a < stakeholder >, I want < some goal > so that < some reason >."

 Each user story should include conditions of satisfaction.
 The conditions of satisfaction are < list of common cases and special cases that must work >.